 We’d heard from many people as well as the guidebook that Montreal’s Chinatown was one of the best in North America.
 And when you’re greeted with a giant red arch like this one, it’s hard to believe otherwise.

-Yet when we sat down at a restaurant (I don’t remember the name, but it was explicitly a Chinese restaurant), we had the following “multicultural” experience:
+When we sat down at a restaurant, we had the following multicultural experience:

 - Sarah spoke French to the Canadian snowboarder-looking waiter